mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## How does this compare with the open source committment of Open Government?
 The Contractor will own Intellectual Property Rights in Foreground Information - https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual/4/4007/3#ownership-of-intellectual-property-rights

+Clearly something like openbydefault.PWGSC@tpsgc-pwgsc.gc.ca & TPSGC.paouvertpardefaut@tpsgc-pwgsc.gc.ca would be preferable to this silly email TPSGC.paouvertpardefaut-apopenbydefault.PWGSC@tpsgc-pwgsc.gc.ca

+## I am assuming 3 pages, but you might mean 6:
+The  number  of  pages  of  your  response  is  not  limited.
+However,  the  expected  length  should  not  exceed  3
+pages double sided standard letter business format.

 Footer